 These are thumbprint cookies, but you have puny thumbs like I do, they could potentially be renamed “deformed thumb cookies” because there was some serious reconstructing that went on.
 For my first ever cookie extravaganza, I am happy with how they turned out.
 With 12-15 minutes of baking time, they were an extremely easy recipe to make.
 And my parents gave me a thumbs up (had to, sorry) noting, “we don’t even MISS the gluten.”

-Gluten free cookies with Amaretto and strawberry jam
+Gluten free soft Amaretti cookies with strawberry jam

 These reminded me of the shortbread cookies my stepmum used to make during the holidays, which I could no longer eat for the last decade.
 They are a lighter, less dense version of shortbread because of the rice flour, but fear not shortbread lovers, they’re sufficiently close that they will trigger your nostalgia.